2 Chronicles 28 – The Evil Reign of Ahaz

 Therefore the LORD his God delivered him into the hand of the king of Syria.
 They defeated him, and carried away a great multitude of them as captives, and brought them to Damascus.
 Then he was also delivered into the hand of the king of Israel, who defeated him with a great slaughter.
 For Pekah the son of Remaliah killed one hundred and twenty thousand in Judah in one day, all valiant men, because they had forsaken the LORD God of their fathers.
 Zichri, a mighty man of Ephraim, killed Maaseiah the king’s son, Azrikam the officer over the house, and Elkanah who was second to the king.
 And the children of Israel carried away captive of their brethren two hundred thousand women, sons, and daughters; and they also took away much spoil from them, and brought the spoil to Samaria.

 a.
-Therefore the LORD his God delivered him into the hand of the king of Syria: 2 Kings 16:5-6 tells us more about this confederation of Israel and Syria in this attack against Judah.
+Therefore the LORD his God delivered him into the hand of the king of Syria: 2 Kings 16:5-6 tells us more about the confederation of Israel and Syria in this attack against Judah.
 This was part of King Pekah of Israel’s anti-Assyria policy.
 He thought that with Judah defeated, Syria and Israel together could more effectively resist the resurgent power of the Assyrian Empire.

 ii.
 The LORD his God: “God was his God, though not by covenant and grace, and special relation, which Ahaz had renounced, yet by his sovereign dominion over him; for God did not forfeit his right by Ahaz’s denying of it.”
 (Poole)

 b.
-Who defeated them with a great slaughter: The loss of 120,000 Judean soldiers and 200,000 civilian hostages in these battles with Israel and Syria meant that it was dark time for Judah, and it looked as if the dynasty of David would soon be extinguished, as so many dynasties in the northern kingdom of Israel had ended.
+Who defeated him with a great slaughter: The loss of 120,000 Judean soldiers and 200,000 civilian hostages in these battles with Israel and Syria meant that it was a dark time for Judah, and it looked as if the dynasty of David would soon be extinguished, as so many dynasties in the northern kingdom of Israel had ended.

 3. (9-15) The prophet’s rebuke to Israel is heeded